USER MANUAL 65UF7769 LG

 EU Ecolabel : PL/22/004

-LGE announced the 'LG Declaration for a Cleaner Environment' in 1994, and this ideal has served as a Guiding managerial principle ever since.
-The Declaration is a foundation that has allowed us to undertake Environmentally friendly activities in careful consideration of economic, environmental, and social aspects.
-We promote activities for environmental preservation, and we specifically develop our products to embrace the Concept of environment-friendly through whole process from getting raw materials, production, transportation, usage and end-of-life.
+LGE announced the 'LG Declaration for a Cleaner Environment' in 1994, and this ideal has served as a guiding managerial principle ever since.
+The Declaration is a foundation that has allowed us to undertake environmentally friendly activities in careful consideration of economic, environmental, and social aspects.
+We promote activities for environmental preservation, and we specifically develop our products to embrace the concept of environment-friendliness through the whole process from getting raw materials, production, transportation, usage, and end-of-life.
 These environmental characteristics are endorsed by the award of the European Commission as approval of the product environmental status for energy saving.
 Facilities for recycling and a host of other features.

 The full list of criteria and more information on the eco label can be found at the web-site address: http://www.ecolabel.eu